rajan596/Devs-Journal/LLD/LLD Interview.md

 - We need to mention important method of our entities
 - Write Production grade code
 - Data Flow Discussion : Try simulating how Classed together with using methods of each other fulfill the required functionality.
-- Discuss concurrency issues if it can happen
+- Discuss `concurrency` issues if it can happen.
+This is very important at Senior level
 - Try to find If Design pattern can be used here and name the Design pattern.
 Brush up Design patterns before going to LLD Interview
 - Design keeping SOLID principles in mind